TilyBlooms

 Painful or uncomfortable sexual experiences can sometimes lead to a protective muscle response during penetration.

-Because each individual experience is different, seeking guidance from healthcare professionals can help identify the most appropriate support options.
+Because every experience is different, seeking guidance from healthcare professionals can help identify the most appropriate support options.

 Managing Vaginismus While Trying to Conceive